bb-neerajsolanki21012025/CRUD-app/README.md

 # CRUD-app

-f<div> for getting all products detail end point is http:://localhost:8080 method : 'GET' response will be array of json strings like [{id: ,name: ,price: ,quantity: ,description: ,},{....},{....}] with statusCode 200 and statusMessage OK in case of error it will be with statusCode 500 statusMessage database error</div>
+for getting all products detail end point is http:://localhost:8080 method : 'GET' response will be array of json strings like [{id: ,name: ,price: ,quantity: ,description: ,},{....},{....}] with statusCode 200 and statusMessage OK in case of error it will be with statusCode 500 statusMessage database error</div>